-Visit Fontaines Antique and Fine Arts Retail Store – things to do in the Berkshires
+Visit Fontaines Antique and Fine Arts – things to do in the Berkshires

 1485 Pittsfield MA 01201

-Voted the “Best Please To Buy Antiques” for over 7 years in a row, Fontaines Antiques and Fine Art Retail store is located in the front of Fontaine’s Auction Gallery just down the road from Hancock Shaker Village in the heart of the Berkshires.
+Voted the “Best Please To Buy Antiques” for over 7 years in a row, Fontaine’s Antiques and Fine Art is located just down the road from Hancock Shaker Village in the heart of the Berkshires.
 Our Antiques show room is filled with wonderful treasures from near and far.

 We are asked by many customers what else is near by that they could visit.
 Here are some great ideas for things to do?
 We have put together a sampling of some of the wonderful places to visit all within a short drive from our store.
 Enjoy.

 Arrowhead, also known as the Herman Melville House, one of our favorite recommendations of things to do in the Berkshires is a visit to this historic house museum in Pittsfield, Massachusetts.
 It was the home of American author Herman Melville during his most productive years, 1850–1863.

 The literary icon wrote “Moby Dick” in this cozy landmark 18th century house surrounded by farmland.

 The Berkshire Museum is a museum of art, natural history and ancient civilization that is located in Pittsfield, Berkshire County, Massachusetts, United States.

 Chesterwood was the summer estate and studio of American sculptor Daniel Chester French located at 4 Williamsville Road in Stockbridge, Massachusetts